Getting an ADHD Diagnosis can be overwhelming: there is no instruction manual handed to parents that tells us exactly how to help our child.

 5. Research All You Can About ADHD

-Finding out all you can about ADHD is a great way to feel more prepared to support your child and advocate for him at school and home.
+Finding out all you can about ADHD is a great way to feel more prepared to support your child and advocate for them at school and home.
 Take time to learn about possible root causes of symptoms, nutritional support, school accommodations, local support groups,…the list is nearly endless!

 These websites and podcasts are a great place to start, but spend time browsing on your own to discover information that rings true to you.